 The team committing the offence must drop the ball to the bottom of the pool.
-Failure to do this may be interpreted as provocative behaviour or as an attempt to slow down the opposing team's play, and qualify for a direct time-penalty or at a minimum a warning (5.1.1 and 5.1.11).
+Failure to do this may be interpreted as provocative behaviour or as an attempt to slow down the opposing team's play, and qualify for a direct time-penalty or at a minimum a warning (5.1 Unsporting or provocative behaviour and 5.11 Incorrect ball handling).